Dissemination

 Abstract

-The poster presents the conceptual framework and the objectives of the European project TLIT4U, implemented since 2021 by three higher educational institutions (ULSIT, University of Parma, University of Lapland) and one non-governmental organisation (FPM), based in Bulgaria, Italy and Finland.
-The project adheres to the European Union agenda to foster all types of literacy as a factor for the success of citizens in their active participation in the social, cultural and public life striving for sustainable development (Erasmus+, 2021).
-Henceforth, transliteracy is essential to be established as a priority of the educational institutions.
+The poster presents the conceptual framework and the objectives of the European project TLIT4U, implemented since 2021 by three higher educational institutions (ULSIT, University of Parma, University of Lapland) and one non-governmental organization (FPM), based in Bulgaria, Italy, and Finland.
+The project adheres to the European Union agenda to foster all types of literacy as a factor for the success of citizens in their active participation in the social, cultural, and public life striving for sustainable development (Erasmus+, 2021).
+Henceforth, transliteracy is essential to be established as a priority of educational institutions.
 As most accessed institutions for European citizens, libraries are the natural partner of universities in this process.
 TLIT4U identifies serious games as the approach to engage students with transliteracy (Liquète, 2012) and thus expanding the collaboration between teachers and librarians.
-Challenges in the last decade regarding the information, information retrieval and information dispersal increased exponentially.
-The advent of social media spurred initially positive societal changes, followed in recent years by an increase of misinformation, disinformation and unreliable information.
+Challenges in the last decade regarding information, information retrieval and information dispersal increased exponentially.
+The advent of social media initially spurred positive societal changes, followed in recent years by an increase of misinformation, disinformation and unreliable information.
 Opportunities presented by social media to harness text, multimedia and interactivity exacerbated further the impact and changed the scope of information literacy.
 Therefore, TLIT4U seeks foremostly a development of critical information skills by going beyond the traditional approach of information literacy as the ability to search textual and bibliographic sources and asserts the urgent necessity of teaching transliteracy.
-The poster demonstrates the application of game-based learning (Gisbert, Cabassi and Longhi, 2021; Menon, Uggeri, Yancheva and Zanichelli, 2018; Zlatkova and Borisova, 2020) by teachers and librarians to support students in acquiring transliteracy skills and to stimulate them to think of information as flexible process including seamless transition from one type media to another.
+The poster demonstrates the application of game-based learning (Gisbert, Cabassi and Longhi, 2021; Menon, Uggeri, Yancheva and Zanichelli, 2018; Zlatkova and Borisova, 2020) by teachers and librarians to support students in acquiring transliteracy skills and to stimulate them to think of information as a flexible process including the seamless transition from one type media to another.

 Keywords: transliteracy, game-based learning, serious games, libraries, universities